slackapi/bolt-js/docs/content/tutorials/ai-assistant.md

 ## Exploring assistant functionality {#assistant-functionality}

 Creating this app from the manifest of a sample app added several features you can explore in the [app settings](https://api.slack.com/apps).
-These include several scopes (found on the **OAuth & Permissions** page), enabling the chat tab (found on the **App Home** page), enabling the agents & assistants feature (found on the **Agents & Assistants** page), and listening for a few events (found under **Subscribe to bot events** on the **Event Subscriptions** page).
+These include setting several scopes (found on the **OAuth & Permissions** page), enabling the chat tab (found on the **App Home** page), enabling the agents & assistants feature (found on the **Agents & Assistants** page), and listening for a few events (found under **Subscribe to bot events** on the **Event Subscriptions** page).
 We'll see how these all come together to support the app's assistant functionality in the app logic.
 Navigate back to Visual Studio Code and open the `app.js` file.

 ## App code {#app-code}